stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 plain whereon at great distances shone little feeble fires.
 As they descended there appeared at intervals lone huts of granite and bleak stone villages whose tiny windows glowed with pallid light.
-And there came from those huts and villages a shrill droning of pipes and a nauseous rattle of crotala which proved at once that Inganok&rsquo;s people are right in their geographick rumours.
+And there came from those huts and villages a shrill droning of pipes and a nauseous rattle of crotala which proved at once that Inganok's people are right in their geographick rumours.
 For travellers have heard such sounds before, and know that they float only from the cold desert plateau which healthy folk never visit; that haunted place of evil and mystery which is Leng.